VayuDev/samal-jit/README.md

         }
     }

-Sum all elements of a list up, making use of explicit tail recursion:
+Sum up all elements of a list, making use of explicit tail recursion:

     fn sumRec<T>(current : T, list : [T]) -> T {
         if list == [] {